billybillysss/transformer/README.md

 ## Introduction 👋
 Welcome to my GitHub repository where I've embarked on a journey to deepen my understanding of transformers, specifically the architecture introduced in the groundbreaking paper "Attention Is All You Need".
 By taking a "learn by doing" approach, I've constructed a transformer from scratch which allowed me to thoroughly grasp various concepts such as encoders, decoders, and the intricate mechanics of attention mechanisms.

 This hands-on project has been immensely beneficial in solidifying my knowledge and skills pertaining to the transformer architecture.
-I invite you to explore my repository, and perhaps, learn together with me.

 ## Project Structure and Descriptions 📁
 This section outlines the file structure of the program and provides descriptions for each component of the repository: